Open Letter #4 on Masters Swimming - posted December 21, 2017

 Masters swimming organizations around the world highlight fitness, friendship and fun.
 Additional benefits include competition and health including medical rehabilitation (swimming/walking) and EiM – Exercise is Medicine.
 Recognized by FINA and aligned with Swimming Canada and Masters Swimming Canada, Swim Ontario is Ontario’s only provincial body responsible for Masters Swimming affairs.

 With the support of Swimming Canada and Masters Swimming Canada this committee is providing a framework for the integration of Masters swimming to Swim Ontario.
 The scope of the committee includes definitions, athlete registration, club admission standards, governance and more.

 The integration of the Masters category into Swim Ontario is a transitional process.
-The committee has agreed that all procedures and fees that have been determined for the 2017-18 season are best positioned for this year, however, fees and procedures will be consistently monitored and reviewed as necessary for future membership seasons.
+The committee has agreed that all procedures and fees that have been determined for the 2017-18 season are best positioned for this year, however, fees and procedures will be consistently monitored and reviewed.
 Swim Ontario recognizes that the integration of Masters will also require review of our By-Laws for possible amendment.

 If you have any questions, please email email@example.com

-Masters Membership, Registration and Competition - Joining Swim Ontario - Posted August 11, 2017
+Masters Membership, Registration and Competition - Joining Swim Ontario - Updated October 24, 2017

 Registration Forms and Important Documents

 Q: Is Swim Ontario offering an unattached Masters swimmer category?

 A: The Swim Ontario Masters Committee is in discusson regarding independent swimmers registration/participation